aws-samples/sample-amazon-bedrock-agentcore-prototype-to-production/06-agentcore-memory/README.md

 **Option 2: Using AgentCore Memory Session Manager**

 This approach uses the [AgentCore Memory Session Manager](https://strandsagents.com/latest/documentation/docs/community/session-managers/agentcore-memory/), which is quick to set up and easy to use.
+It's automatic and transparent - developers don't need to manually manage memory operations.
+The session manager handles everything through Strands' lifecycle hooks.
+On the flip side, you will need to learn how Strands Agents and AgentCore Memory Session Manager work under the hood.

 ## Getting Started